 (A) Violin plot of the distribution of 10,000 sampled estimates of genomic homolog proximity (ratio of homologous to nonhomologous interaction frequencies) in the S. cerevisiae x S. uvarum hybrid, as a function of increasing comparison stringency (left to right) to account for Rabl-like orientation (Figure 2—figure supplement 1).
 Saturated culture data are shown in red, exponential growth in blue, and simulated data from a homology-agnostic polymer model in grey. dCEN, distance from centromere.
 Boxplot indicates median and interquartile range.
 Whiskers correspond to the highest and lowest points within 1.5× interquartile range.
 (B) Variation in homolog proximity across the S. cerevisiae x S. uvarum hybrid genome at 32 kb resolution, in saturated culture (red), exponential growth (blue), and the polymer model (grey).
 Nonhomologous interactions were restricted to similar centromere distance and chromosome arm length.
 Bins with insufficient data (< 2 comparisons) are left blank.
 Data are plotted by S. cerevisiae genome position. x ticks indicate ends of chromosomes.
 (C and D) Schematics and Hi-C contact maps (at 32 kb resolution) of interactions between S. uvarum chromosome XII (SuXII) and either S. cerevisiae chromosome XII (ScXII) or S. cerevisiae chromosome V (ScV), in wild-type S. cerevisiae x S. uvarum hybrids (C) and a strain with a translocation between ScXII and ScV (D), both in saturated cultures.
 Exponential growth data are shown in Figure 2—supplement 2.
 Ovals indicate centromeres and slanted lines indicate the locations of rDNA arrays.
 Double-headed arrows indicate enhanced interactions.
 Dashed lines indicate translocation breakpoints.
 (E) Violin plot of homolog proximity across conditions, polymer models, and hybrids.
+S. cerevisiae x S. cerevisiae indicates hybrid between Y12 and DBVPG6044 strains.
 Calculated as in (A), but excluding chromosome XII and all 32 kb bins that include centromeres.
 Saturated culture data are shown in red, exponential growth in blue, nocodazole-arrested in green, and polymer models in grey.
 Boxplot indicates median and interquartile range.
 Whiskers correspond to the highest and lowest points within the 1.5× interquartile range.